wp-cli/doctor-command/README.md

 		Use checks registered in a specific configuration file.

 	[--fields=<fields>]
 		Limit the output to specific fields.
-Defaults to name,description.

 	[--format=<format>]
 		Render output in a specific format.